Winnie the Pooh (franchise): History

-As early as 1938, Walt Disney expressed interest in obtaining the film rights to the Pooh books by first corresponding with the literary agency Curtis Brown.
-In June 1961, Disney Productions acquired the film rights.
+In 1930, producer Stephen Slesinger originally acquired sole and exclusive American and Canadian merchandising, television, recording and other trade rights to Pooh from A. A. Milne.
+Then as early as 1938, Walt Disney expressed interest in obtaining the film rights to the Pooh books by first corresponding with the literary agency Curtis Brown.
+In June 1961, Disney Productions acquired the film rights from Milne's widow Dorothy, as well as the television and merchandising rights from Slesinger's widow Shirley Slesinger Lasswell.
 By 1964, Disney told his animation staff that he was planning to make a full-length animated feature film based on the books.
 A meeting was held with senior staff members to discuss the proposed film.
 However, during the meeting, Disney decided not to make a feature film, but instead a featurette that could be attached to a live-action film.
-Disney dropped the hyphens from the name.
-Disney also secured the American and Canadian merchandising rights from Stephen Slesinger's widow and adopted Slesinger's red-shirted version of Pooh.
+Disney dropped the hyphens from the name and adopted Slesinger's red-shirted version of Pooh.
 To Milne's set of characters, Disney added Gopher to add a more traditional and relatable American creature to the mix.
 Winnie the Pooh and the Honey Tree in 1966 was the franchise's big-screen debut.

+A new rights agreement was signed in 1983 between Disney and the heirs of both Milne and Slesinger.
+In 1991, Slesinger Lasswell began a series of lawsuits against Disney for unpaid royalties, accusing the company of misreporting Pooh revenue, and sought to terminate all future rights.
+Then after the Copyright Term Extension Act of 1998 was passed, A. A. Milne's granddaughter Clare attempted to use the new law to terminate all future rights for the Slesingers so the Milnes could deal with Disney exclusively, but this was rejected by the US courts.
+In the midst of the lawsuits, analysts in 2003 believed Pooh was worth $3 billion to $6 billion of Disney's total annual sales of $25 billion.
+The Age thus concluded, "[l]osing control of the Winnie the Pooh franchise would be a disaster for Disney".
+In 2009, US District Judge Florence-Marie Cooper ruled that the Slesingers had granted all Pooh trademarks and copyrights to Disney, but Disney must still pay royalties for all future uses of the characters.
+By 2022, the original Winnie-the-Pooh book entered into the public domain in the United States, since it had been 95 years since the story was first published.
+While Disney retains certain rights to their derivative works, the company no longer holds exclusive rights to the characters in the US.
+Disney still holds exclusive rights in the UK and other countries where they have different copyright expiration dates.